vasyldmitrovich/kilercodaAction/README.md

 #Task1

 In grafana:
-1) Select all log lines starting from 2022-10-01 to 2022-12-31 in the `/var/log/app.log` file where an error of type `ERROR` was thrown.
+1) Select all log lines starting from 2022-10-01 to 2022-12-31 in the `app.log` file where an error of type `ERROR` was thrown.
 2) Save the result in `txt` format on your PC and rename file to `result.txt`.
    <br>